mendersoftware/mender-docs/03.Client-installation/03.Identity/docs.md

 }
 ```

-The Mender client works with all of these schemes, but note that you should only use one of them.
+The Mender-auth client works with all of these schemes, but note that you should only use one of
-For example, it does not make much sense to use the serial number to identify some devices, but
+them.
+For example, it does not make much sense to use the serial number to identify some devices,
-the MAC address to identify others.
+but the MAC address to identify others.

 ## Implement a device identity executable

-The Mender client obtains the identity attributes by running an executable
+The Mender-auth client obtains the identity attributes by running an executable
 (e.g. binary or script) named `mender-device-identity` and parsing its standard output as the identity.
 The executable lives under `/usr/share/mender/identity/mender-device-identity`.